Colorado Rapids: 2007–2013

 Heading into the 2008 season, Rapids GM Charlie Wright added depth to the midfield and defense.
 Major signings included Christian Gómez and Jose Burciaga Jr. The 2008 season saw a resurgent Rapids side, which started off the season with a complete thrashing of David Beckham and the LA Galaxy by a 4–0 score on Opening Day to launch the season.
 However, an inconsistent mid-season stretch where, for 13 games, the Rapids could not win two games in a row or lose 2 in a row, saw Clavijo resign from the head coach position for personal reasons, and saw Gary Smith, an assistant coach who came from the Arsenal F.C. system, take over on an interim basis with 11 games left in the season.
 Under Smith's direction, the Rapids surged into the playoff race, with two key away wins, but fall short of the playoffs in the last game of the season, against Real Salt Lake.
 Salt Lake tied the Rapids 1–1 in the 90th minute of that game to eliminate the Rapids from playoff contention.
-Because of the signs of improvement shown in the last 11 games, Smith was hired as the head coach.

 The 2009 campaign featured head coach Gary Smith in his first full season.
-Smith took over the reins from Fernando Clavijo as interim manager after Clavijo resigned.
 Smith's first appointment was ex-England international Steve Guppy as his assistant; Guppy had spent the previous season at USL-1 team Rochester Rhinos as their player assistant coach.
 Shortly after, Rapids veteran midfielder Pablo Mastroeni re-signed with the club for four years after mulling potential offers from Europe.
 The Rapids also signed new four-year contracts with midfielders Colin Clark and Nick LaBrocca and defenders Jordan Harvey and Kosuke Kimura.
 The Colorado Rapids acquired former QPR and Chicago Fire goalkeeper Matt Pickens to replace Senegalese goalkeeper Bouna Coundoul.
 The other major roster move included the arrival of Iván Guerrero from D.C.
 United in exchange for midfielder Christian Gomez and backup goalkeeper Mike Graczyk.
 The media criticized the Rapids for not making more roster changes for the 2009 season.
 However, the core of the team remained intact.